dhrubo55/personal-blog/content/posts/day-54-understanding-volatile-keyword-s-use-for-multi-threaded-program.md

 Processors execute program instructions.
 So, they need to retrieve both the program instructions and required data from RAM.As CPU's are capable of carrying out a significant number of instructions per second (IOPS), fetching from RAM isn't that ideal for them.
 As its an expensive call.
 So to mitigate this issue there are some techniques and `caching` is one of them.

+Here in the below diagram we can see that

 ![cpu](https://www.baeldung.com/wp-content/uploads/2017/08/cpu.png)